XIP-1

 XIP Work Flow

-Parties involved in the process include the author, the XIP editors, the Infinex Core Contributors (CCs), the Infinex Council, and the Infinex Community.
+Parties involved in the process include the Author, the Operations Seat, the Infinex Council, and the Infinex Community.

 1. Creation

-XIPs will be voted on by the Infinex Council (IC Vote Pending) for five days, and proposals will be passed only under a majority decision.
-Approved XIPs are moved to Approved, and then Implemented once executed by the Infinex Council, protocol CCs, or community members.
+XIPs will be voted on by the Infinex Council.
+Each council member has five days to vote on a XIP, however, once enough councillors have voted on a XIP, its status may progress.
+Proposals will be only passed under a majority decision.
+Approved XIPs are moved to Approved, and then Implemented once executed by the Infinex Council, the CWG, or community members.
 Otherwise, it is Rejected.
+A XIP that has been previously Approved but replaced with a later XIP can be assigned the Supersededstatus.

 XIP status terms

-• Draft – The initial state of a new XIP before the Infinex Council and core contributors have assessed it.
+• Draft – The initial state of a new XIP before the Infinex Council and CWG have assessed it.

 • Vote In Progress – a XIP currently being voted on by the council.